Scipio456/Network-Recon-1.0/Readme.md

-Invalid IP Address: Ensure the IP is a valid IPv4 address or range (e.g., a private network range).
+Invalid IP Address: Ensure the IP is a valid IPv4 address.